rpai9/rpai9/README.md

 - 🔭 I’m currently working on Top secret stuff :wink: :wink:
-- 🌱 I’m currently learning the ReactJS & Django frameworks.
+- 🌱 I'm on track for learning more about Artificial Intelligence and ReactJS framework
 - 👯 I’m looking to collaborate in Google Hashcode Competition
 - 💬 Ask me about anything
 - ⚡ Fun fact: I can speak 5 hooman languages!